1960 Michigan Wolverines football team: Preseason

 The 1959 Michigan Wolverines football team compiled a 4–5 in its first season under head coach Bump Elliott.
 Several players from the 1959 team were lost to graduation, including fullback and most valuable player Tony Rio, halfback Fred Julian, quarterback Stan Noskin, and 1959 team captain George Genyk.

 In May 1960, end Bill Freehan received the team's Meyer Morton Award as the most improved player in the team's spring practice.

 In June 1960, halfback Jack Strobel received the team's John Maulbetsch Award on the basis of "need, scholastic ability, together with a capacity, promise and desire for leadership and success."

 Oregon

 On September 24, Michigan opened its season with a 21–0 victory over Oregon.
 The game was played before a crowd of 50,889 at Michigan Stadium.
 On the opening drive, Michigan drove 53 yards for a touchdown.
 Sophomore halfback Dave Raimey ran 25 yards for the score on the first carry of his collegiate career.
 Sophomore quarterback Dave Glinka, also playing in his first collegiate game, threw touchdown passes of 10 yards to George Mans and nine yards to Scott Maentz.
-Michigan out-gained the Webfoots by a total of 377 yards to 135.
+Michigan out-gained the Ducks by a total of 377 yards to 135.
 Mans caught four passes for 65 yards and, playing on defense as well, recovered an Oregon fumble.
 Ken Tureaud led the Wolverines with 58 rushing yards.